 - How can LLMs assist in the classroom environment contributing to the student's capacity to think critically and deeply about their coursework?
 Or can they?

 - In the case of specific subjects, is the use of LLMs likely to harmful or benficial in different ways?

 - Can instructors judge a student’s philosophical or writing skills if the student has assistance from an LLM?

 - Can instructors design courses to ensure LLM usage is eliminated or minimized?
 Or is that unnecessary?

 - Are there any technical solutions to these quickly rising problems (digital watermarks, for example)?
 Is there any way to mitigate their use?
 Or is this a lost cause, and incorporating them is the path of least resistance?

 - If these tools become commodified, is it the case that marginalized students unable to access them be harmed disproportionately?
 If so, what are the ethical implications, and are there ways to minimize the harm?
 Or is there a possibility that tools like Jasper might provide students unable to access personalized tutors a helping hand, thereby leveling the playing field?

-We anticipate that final articles will run between 7,000-10,000 words, including an abstract of no more than 150 words.
-Submissions should be prepared for anonymous review.
-While not required for review of manuscript submissions, final drafts must follow The Chicago Manual of Style guidelines.
+We anticipate final articles to run between 6,000 and 8,000 words, including an abstract of no more than 150 words.
+Submissions should be prepared for anonymous peer-review.
+For detailed formatting instructions please consult the journal's Submission Guidelines.